Multicultural Student Organizations

 OSDI Men's & Women's Group

 The CDI Multicultural Men's & Women's Group aims to help students in their intellectual, interpersonal, spiritual, and personal development throughout college.
 The group provides opportunities to network, socialize and build healthy relationships among other students with common interests.
 The Men's & Women's Group "Let's Chat" sessions allow students to discuss issues concerning men and women, and develop the awareness, knowledge, and skills to address and confront these issues.
 The program also aims to help build and promote self-confidence, self-respect, and healthy lifestyles.

 OSDI Poetry Club

 The Center for Diversity & Inclusion Poetry Club promotes spoken word poetry and creative writing in a variety of forms, encouraging members to appreciate, write and express themselves through creative writing.
 The club serves as an educational forum for poets and writers of all kinds by holding workshops, open mic nights, and discussing the various forms of poetry.

 SAFE at Edgewood is a group of students, faculty, and staff who advocate for the well-being of Edgewood College's gay, bisexual, lesbian, transgender people and their allies.
-SAFE meets weekly during the academic year to prove a support network for Edgewood's LGBT community and provides educational opportunities and events/programming throughout campus to raise awareness about the LGBT community.
+SAFE meets weekly during the academic year to provide a support network for Edgewood's LGBT community and provides educational opportunities and events/programming throughout campus to raise awareness about the LGBT community.
 SAFE also offers a Queer Peer Mentoring Program.